Khaled-AlAsadi/Memory-Game/README.md

 + ### Rules Page

-    - It has a button which leads to the menu page;
+    - It has a button which leads to the menu page.
-    - It has a set of rules that explains the game;
+    - It has a set of rules that explains the game.

     ![Rules Page](documentation/compatibility/chrome_rules_page.png)